hsf-training/hsf-training-databases-basics/_episodes/02-sql-basics.md

 - `UPDATE`: Modify existing data in a table.
 - `DELETE`: Remove data from a table.

-## setting up for sql commands
+## Setting up for sql commands
-In the terminal , run the follwoing command
+In the terminal , run the following command
 ~~~bash
 docker exec -it metadata bash -c "mysql -uroot -pmypassword"
 ~~~
 Then you will see mysql command prompt as ``mysql>`` .
 All the sql command has to be typed in this command prompt.

-## Creating a Database
+## Create a database.
 We will first create a database named ``metadata`` in our mysql server.
 ```sql
 CREATE DATABASE metadata;